ThomasLaPiana/tap-amplitude/README.md

 ### Incremental

 Incremental replication works in conjunction with a state file to only extract new records each time the tap is invoked.
+Due to the possibility of late-arriving events (it can take up to 15 minutes for records to be available in Snowflake after they happen) there is a 20-minute time delay.
+This means that the tap will not attempt to pull records with event times sooner than 20 minutes before the current time.

 ## Tests